-JE was an able philologist, whose main works were his MSS. catalogues, editions of grammatical texts and the magnificent translation of the Śatapathabrāhmaṇa.
+JE was an able philologist, whose main works were his manuscript catalogues, editions of grammatical texts and the magnificent translation of the Śatapathabrāhmaṇa.
 In comparative IE linguistics, which he also had to teach, he was rather conservative.
 His teachers and models were Böhtlingk, Aufrecht, and Weber.
-The work on the big MSS. catalogue was started, at the request of Rost, as early as in 1869 in collaboration with Haas (who died) and Windisch (who only dealt with philosophy), but the bulk of the work was done by JE.
+The work on the big manuscript catalogue was started, at the request of Rost, as early as in 1869 in collaboration with Haas (who died) and Windisch (who only dealt with philosophy), but the bulk of the work was done by JE.

 Publications: Catalogue of the Sanskrit Manuscripts of the India Office.
 1-7.
 L. 1886-1904; with E. B. Cowell: “Catalogue of the Buddhist Sanskrit MSS. in the possession of the R.A.S. (collection Hodgson)”, JRAS 8, 1876, 1-52.

-– edited: Sarvavarma: The Kātantra.
+– Edited: Sarvavarma: The Kātantra.
 With the commentary of Durgasimha.
 576 p.
 B.I.
 81. Calcutta 1874-78; Vardhamāṇa’s Gaṇaratnamahodadhi with the author’s Commentary.
 1-2.
 12+480 p.
 L. 1879-80.

-– translated: Śatapathabrāhmaṇa according to the text of the Mādhyandina school.
+– Translated: Śatapathabrāhmaṇa according to the text of the Mādhyandina school.
 1-5.
 S.B.E.
 12, 26, 41, 43, 44.
 Oxford 1882-1900.

-– a few articles, e.g. on epigraphy in EI 1, 1892, 93-95.
+– A few articles, e.g. on epigraphy in EI 1, 1892, 93-95.